Centrica looks to services, flexible energy for growth

-LONDON Centrica (CNA.L) expects annual revenue of around 2 billion pounds by 2022 as Britain's biggest energy supplier takes aim at the growing home services market and flexible energy management.
+LONDON (Reuters) - Centrica (CNA.L) expects annual revenue of around 2 billion pounds by 2022 as Britain's biggest energy supplier takes aim at the growing home services market and flexible energy management.

 Centrica, parent firm of British Gas, sees zero growth potential from traditional energy supply and power generation into the middle of the next decade.